josehu07/josehu07.github.io/publications.md

 # Publications

-I am working with [Prof. Andrea Arpaci-Dusseau](http://pages.cs.wisc.edu/~dusseau/) and [Prof. Remzi Arpaci-Dusseau](http://pages.cs.wisc.edu/~remzi/) (great advisors!) on distributed systems, operating systems, and cloud storage.
+I am working with [Prof. Andrea Arpaci-Dusseau](http://pages.cs.wisc.edu/~dusseau/) and [Prof. Remzi Arpaci-Dusseau](http://pages.cs.wisc.edu/~remzi/) (great advisors!) on distributed systems, operating systems, and cloud storage infrastructure.
 My current focus is on modernizing distributed replication protocols for emerging workloads, such as data-heavy replication and wide-area replication.
 Previously, I have studied file systems and kernel storage stack technologies for new hardware such as persistent memory.

 I had a great internship experience at Amazon Web Services supervised by [James Bornholt](https://jamesbornholt.com/) and [Andy Warfield](https://www.cs.ubc.ca/~andy/) doing some cool cloud storage stuff for AI.